 The quality of services will be improved through a broad-based community committee, where communities will be able to prioritise their needs.
-Therefore sector Departments, NGOs and Municipalities can work together to address these priorities as they will be listed on the IDP plan of each Municipality.
+Therefore, sector and other departments, other Programmes, NGO's and Municipalities can work together to address these priorities as they will be listed on the IDP plan of each Municipality.
 This methodology will improve service quality and empower previously disadvantaged people (men and women) within district municipalities.